doctypehuman/sql/README.md

 		DELETE FROM TABLE_NAME
 		WHERE condition;

 To delete all records from a table without deleting the table you can use the below statement.
-This means that the table structre, attributes and index will remain intact.
+This means that the table structure, attributes and index will remain intact.

 		DELETE FROM TABLE_NAME;